Koha Tier Migration Guide

 - 30-day post-migration support and troubleshooting

-- Zero-downtime migration strategies for critical systems
+- Reduced-downtime migration strategies for critical systems

 - Rollback planning and disaster recovery